hclbaur/sdt-core/docs/TUTORIAL.md

 ### For each their own

-Suppose we want to iterate over all phone numbers in the address book and transform them in one way or another.
+Suppose we want to iterate over all phone numbers in the address book and list them.
 The following recipe could be used to do that:

 <pre>
 transform {
 	<i>...(read address book)...</i>
 	foreach "$doc/addressbook/contact/phonenumber" {
-		println {
-			value "concat('Number ', $sdt:position, ' of ', $sdt:last, ': ', ., ' (', ../firstname, ')')"
+		println "concat('Number ', $sdt:position, ' of ', $sdt:last, ': ', ., ' (', ../firstname, ')')"
-		}
 	}
 }
 </pre>